ShkarinAlex278/-planitar_part2/README.md

-# -planitar_part2
+# planitar_part2

-Created a one-page wiki management application.
+Part II created a one-page wiki management application.
 The application uses the web server, written in the first part, as a repository for articles.

 # API:
 ### Index page  "/"